lugatuic/lug-docs/rfc0000-lug-constitution.md

 - Ensure that the organization upholds the principals laid down in this document and in any further governing document created by the executive committee.
 - To be an easy point of contact for people inside and outside the organization on matters related to the organization.
-- Monitor and track prgress of goals set for the LUg by the Executive Committee.
+- Monitor and track prgress of goals set for the LUG by the Executive Committee.

 #### Vice-President